akashdeep364/Customer-Segmentation-using-K-Means-Clustering-with-Python/README.md

 # Customer-Segmentation-using-K-Means-Clustering-with-Python
-This is a used case project in Machine Learning i.eCustomer Segmentation .
+This is a used case project in Machine Learning i.e Customer Segmentation .

 ## Machine learning model used -  K-Means Clustering Algorithm.